Gamebook: Decline and resurgence (1990s onward)

 The branching-path book commercial boom dwindled in the early 1990s, and the number of new series diminished.
 However, new branching-path books continue to be published to this day in several countries and languages.
-Choose Your Own Adventure went on to become the longest running gamebook series with 185 titles.
+Choose Your Own Adventure went on to become the longest running gamebook series with 184 titles.
 The first run of the series ended in 1998.

 R. A. Montgomery started rereleasing some Choose Your Own Adventure titles in 2005.
 His company has also released some new titles.
 New books and series continue to be published in other countries to this day.
 Examples are the 1000 Gefahren series in Germany and the Tú decides la aventura series in Spain.
 The sixtieth and "lost" entry in the Fighting Fantasy series, Bloodbones, was finally published by Wizard in 2006.

-In recent years, the format may be getting a new lease of life on mobile and ebook platforms.
+In recent years, the format may be getting a new lease on life on mobile and ebook platforms.